victorborda/interesting-papers/README.md

-# interesting-papers
+# Interesting Papers

-Papers I think are cool
+Papers with extra cool concepts.
+All papers are copyright their respective authors.